Lafayette-FSAE/scada/manual.md

   PACK2:  [ voltage, current, state_of_charge_01, state_of_charge_02, temp, 'cells:temp:min', 'cells:temp:avg', 'cells:temp:max' ]
 ```

-While not yet implemented, SCADA should eventually implement an SDO client for the ability to poll the network for additional data not included the the devices PDOs.
+While not yet implemented, SCADA should eventually implement an SDO client for the ability to poll the network for additional data not included the devices PDOs.
 For that reason, a service data section is also defined to give instructions to this client about what data it needs to poll and how often.

 The service_data section defines a list of data that needs be be manually polled in this way.
 Each piece of data needs to have a node_id, index, subindex, and poll_rate